-- 1) Modern Korean Language is a 136-hour course that lasts for two years, starting from Michaelmas Term of the third year of the Japanese Studies undergraduate course.
+A 136-hour course that lasts for two years, starting from Michaelmas Term of the third year of the Chinese Studies undergraduate course.
 This intensive course is primarily designed for beginners and aims at helping students to be able to read Korean newspapers with some reference to dictionaries by the time they finish the course.
-The teaching is heavily oriented to the structural aspect of the language, i.e., grammar acquisition, reading and writing, but in the first year of the course (third year of their overall career), students will also learn colloquial communication through classes, wherein various multimedia platforms such as film, drama clips, and Kpop videos are adopted.
+The teaching is heavily oriented to the structural aspect of the language, i.e., grammar acquisition, reading and writing, but in the first year of the course (third year of their overall career), students will also learn colloquial communication through classes, wherein various multimedia platforms such as film, drama clips, and K-Pop videos are adopted.
 Traditionally the class size has been four to seven people, which has provided a cosy and effective learning environment.
+Students choosing this option must contact the Korean Language Instructor before beginning their third year.

+9. Korean Texts:

-Students choosing this option must contact the Korean Language Lecturer before beginning their third year. - 2) Korean Texts is a 42-hour course that lasts for one year, starting from Michaelmas Term of the fourth year of the Japanese Studies undergraduate course.
-The prescribed texts survey Language and Culture (modern and historical linguistics) or History and Culture (from antiquity to the 20th century). - 3) Korean Culture is an 8-hour course that lasts for one year, starting from Trinity Term of the third year of the Japanese Studies undergraduate course.
+A 42-hour course that lasts for one year, starting from Michaelmas Term of the fourth year of the Chinese Studies undergraduate course.
+The prescribed texts survey Language and Culture (modern and historical linguistics) or History and Culture (from antiquity to the 20th century).

+10. Korean Culture:

+An 8-hour course that lasts for one year, starting from Trinity Term of the third year of the Chinese Studies undergraduate course.
 The essays for Korean Culture are prepared from English-language materials and fall into two categories: modern and historical linguistics or history from antiquity to the 20th century.
 The essays are most useful when used in parallel with the Prescribed Text readings to supply context and commentary.
 It is highly recommended that students attend the relevant Korean lectures in the East Asia Survey.